How to Stop a Dog from Chewing on Wood?

 Like babies, chew toys are one of the best ways dogs can relieve their canine pain and the urge to bite and chew.
 Chew toys are tight and will not quickly turn into fragments; they are not as harmful as wooden pieces.

-Dogs can be impatient and ignorant, and hard to control at times.
-They might be too invested in chewing on harmful objects and not realize how it can harm their bodies.
+Dogs can be impatient, ignorant, and hard to control at times.
+They might be too invested in chewing on harmful objects and need to realize how they can harm their bodies.

 The behavior modification technique is one way to ensure that your dog listens to what you order it to do or not do.
 Making it learn and obey your orders such as “no,” ” stop,” and “Come” might help stop your dog from chewing on wood.